 Travelling by Tram

 The tram runs frequently from Nottingham city centre and train station, and further afield with Park and Ride options on the city outskirts.
-Gregory Street is the closest tram stop to Warhammer World.
+The Toton Lane branch runs past Warhammer World, and Gregory Street is the closest tram stop to Warhammer World.

 Travelling by Taxi